Firmware version: 0.95

 - Connect your MIDI interface output to MidiALF MIDI IN

 - Power on MidiALF while holding down the EncoderA.
 MIDI LEDs will blink shortly then MIDI IN LED will stay steadily lit.
 The display will remain blank or contain a line of box characters.

 - Send firmware update sysex file (*.syx) to your MIDI interface port with 250ms delay between sysex buffers.
 Elektron’s C6 works great on OS X and Windows.
 Classic MIDI-OX is also good on Windows.
 MIDI LEDs will be blink while firmware sysex is being received.

-Firmware update takes a couple of minutes, MidiALF will automatically reset when update is done.
+Firmware update takes a couple of minutes, MidiALF will automatically reset when the update is done.
 Check the version number display on MidiALF startup page.

 Most firmware updates do not require MidiALF memory to be reset.
-However, if you don’t find your parts and songs after firmware upgrade, please restore them by sending the sysex back up you created at step 1 to MidiALF MIDI IN.
+However, if you don’t find your parts and songs after the firmware upgrade, please restore them by sending the sysex back up you created at step 1 to MidiALF MIDI IN.

 Power on MidiALF while holding down EncoderB to reset it to initial state.
 Note that this will wipe out device memory without any confirmation.
 Use this to restore MidiALF operation as the last resort.